Filling the gap left by DeBooy’s Rail

-In one of the very first posts of ‘Puerto Rico Month’ Charlie mentioned a Puerto Rican endemic that no 10,000 Birds reader, and in fact no living birder, will ever add to their life lists – that species is the Antillean Cave Rail or DeBooy’s Rail Nesotrochis debooyi, and the reason none of us will ever add it to our lists?
+During the legendary, lost ‘Puerto Rico Month‘ on this blog, a Puerto Rican endemic was mentioned that no 10,000 Birds reader, and in fact no living birder, will ever add to their life lists.
+That species is the Antillean Cave Rail or DeBooy’s Rail Nesotrochis debooyi, and the reason none of us will ever add it to our lists?
 It is extinct.

 The species was probably flightless and was first discovered in kitchen waste deposits excavated by the archaeologist Theodoor DeBooy on the US Virgin Island of St. Croix.
 It is now believed to have been a fairly common resident of Puerto Rico and the Virgin Islands until the arrival of the first humans when it went the way of most flightless easy to catch island birds immediately after the arrival of man.
 We don’t know when exactly DeBooy’s Rail went extinct but Alexander Wetmore, the man who named it after DeBooy, reported hearing tales in 1912 of an easy to catch Puerto Rican bird called the ‘carao’ which suggests the species survived to living memory.
 Others have suggested it may even have survived on the island of Virgin Gorda (so named because its silhouette is reminiscent of the larger lady) in the British Virgin Islands until the forties.